sharetribe/flex-docs/src/docs/introduction/start-customizing/index.md

 ---
 title: Start customizing your marketplace
 slug: introduction-to-customizing
-updated: 2023-10-25
+updated: 2023-10-31
 category: introduction
 ingress:
-  When you want to start customizing your marketplace, you need to take some steps.
+  When you want to start customizing your marketplace, there are some general topics that require your attention.
 Learn what to take into consideration when starting custom development
 published: true
 ---